Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: V, S
 - **Duration**: 10 days
-Requires proficiency in Thieves’ Cant.
+Requires proficiency in Thieves' Cant.
 You touch a corpse or other remains, infusing it with a jolt of necromantic power.
-For the duration, the target counts as Undead (rather than as a corpse), and can’t be returned to life.
+For the duration, the target counts as Undead (rather than as a corpse), and can't be returned to life.
-The spell also effectively prevents effects such as Speak With Dead, Gentle Repose, or Animate Dead from working on the target, since they can’t affect Undead.
+The spell also effectively prevents effects such as Speak With Dead, Gentle Repose, or Animate Dead from working on the target, since they can't affect Undead.
 At DM discretion, this spell might increase the likelihood of spontaneous forms of undeath.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the effect lasts until dispelled.
 - **Classes**: Cleric, Wizard